 The system of Special Procedures is a central component of the United Nations human rights mechanisms and covers all civil, cultural, economic, political and social rights.
 It consists of a range of procedures to examine, monitor, advise and report publicly on human rights violations in relation to specific themes or issues, or in specific countries.
 While the mandates and approaches of the various Special Procedures differ, they share many characteristics.
-As of 1 July 2014 there are 38 thematic and 14 country mandates.51
+As of 1 July 2014 there are 38 thematic and 14 country mandates.

-Special Procedures visit countries and issue reports with recommendations; they act on human rights concerns in individual cases or in those of a broader structural of the Special Rapporteur on the human right to safe nature, by sending communications to States and other drinking water and sanitation in March 2008, and Catarina bodies (in the form of Allegation Letters or Urgent de Albuquerque took it up in November 2008.
-Appeals), bringing alleged violations or abuses to their Part of the monitoring function of this mandate is to attention.
-They prepare expert consultations and thematic carry out country missions to scrutinise whether States are studies, contribute to the development of international complying with these human rights.
-Ms. de Albuquerque human rights standards and provide guidance on their has carried out country missions to Bangladesh, Brazil, implementation; they raise awareness through promotional activities on issues within their mandate.
-Each year they Senegal, Slovenia, Thailand, Tuvalu, the United States of report to the Human Rights Council and most of them America and Uruguay. also report to the General Assembly.
-Their tasks are For more on the Special Rapporteur, see Introduction, determined in the UN resolutions that create or extend p.20. their mandates.
-States should engage with Special States should issue a standing invitation for Special Procedures and invite the mandate holders for country Procedures to visit the country and assess whether missions; they should implement their recommendations the State is in compliance with its human rights and respond promptly to any letters of allegation and obligations. urgent appeals.
+Special Procedures visit countries and issue reports with recommendations; they act on human rights concerns in individual cases or in those of a broader structural nature, by sending communications to States and other bodies (in the form of Allegation Letters or Urgent Appeals), bringing alleged violations or abuses to their attention.
+They prepare expert consultations and thematic studies, contribute to the development of international human rights standards and provide guidance on their implementation; they raise awareness through promotional activities on issues within their mandate.
+Each year they report to the Human Rights Council and most of them also report to the General Assembly.
+Their tasks are determined in the UN resolutions that create or extend their mandates.
+States should engage with Special Procedures and invite the mandate holders for country missions; they should implement their recommendations and respond promptly to any letters of allegation and urgent appeals.

-Special Procedures, treaty bodies and the Universal Periodic Review often share and complement their work and concerns.52 For example, Tuvalu's report for their 2013 Universal Periodic Review refers to the recommendations made by the Special Rapporteur on the human right to safe drinking water and sanitation during her 2012 country mission.53 The findings and definitions contained in the

-UN Special Rapporteur's report on the Human Rights Obligations related to Access to Sanitation54 were also included in the Statement on the Right to Sanitation55 issued by the Committee on Economic, Social and Cultural Rights in November 2010.
+Special Procedures, treaty bodies and the Universal Periodic Review often share and complement their work and concerns.
+For example, Tuvalu's report for their 2013 Universal Periodic Review refers to the recommendations made by the Special Rapporteur on the human right to safe drinking water and sanitation during her 2012 country mission.
+The findings and definitions contained in the UN Special Rapporteur's report on the Human Rights Obligations related to Access to Sanitation were also included in the Statement on the Right to Sanitation issued by the Committee on Economic, Social and Cultural Rights in November 2010.

 Mandate-holders of Special Procedures are selected on the basis of their expertise and experience in the field covered by the mandate.
-The independence and objectivity of the mandate-holder are crucial if they are to fulfil their functions impartially.56
+The independence and objectivity of the mandate-holder are crucial if they are to fulfil their functions impartially.